larntz/lemmy-directory/content/community/lemm.ee/languagelearning.md

 ## Description

 <blockquote class="description">
-#Welcome to Language Learning!<br><br>Language Learning is a community dedicated to exploring new languages and sharing resources!<br>Here, you can discuss:<br>- Language learning resources<br>- Your journey in language learning<br>- Advice about language learning
+#Welcome to Language Learning!<br><br>Language Learning is a community dedicated to exploring new languages and sharing resources!<br>Here, you can discuss:<br>- Language learning resources<br>- Your journey in language learning<br>- Advice about language learning<br><br>*Icon and banner are both designed by freepik*
 </blockquote>